 RSA Conference Calls

-For over 20 years, there was a Monthly RSA Conference Call with all AIVRS Project Directors across the United States.
-The call recently changed to a Quarterly Call.
-As of December 2017 the quarterly RSA conference call is held the third Thursday of every third month from 2:00 pm to 3:30 pm EST.
+For over twenty years RSA conference calls with AIVRS Program Directors occurred monthly.
+These calls were recently changed to occur quarterly.
+As of December 2017 the quarterly RSA conference call is held the fourth Thursday of every third month from 2:00 pm to 3:30 pm EST.

-AIVRS Project Directors look forward to these calls as they provide the opportunity to interact with other AIVRS Project Directors about topics of importance to the AIVRS projects and the VR profession as a whole.
+AIVRS Program Directors look forward to these calls as they provide the opportunity to interact with other AIVRS Program Directors about topics of importance to the AIVRS programs and the VR profession as a whole.
 The process is similar for each quarterly conference call.
-RSA emails an announcement about the call, with time, date and call in numbers.
-The announcement also contains RSA agenda and invites AIVRS Project Directors to submit additional agenda items.
+RSA emails an announcement about the call, with time, date, and call-in numbers.
+The announcement also contains the RSA agenda and invites AIVRS Program Directors to submit additional agenda items.
 The day before the call, RSA emails a reminder with a full agenda.

-As needs are identified, RSA staff conduct professional training and technical assistance about critical areas related to grant administration with all AIVRS Project Directors.
+As needs are identified, RSA staff conduct professional training and technical assistance on critical areas related to grant administration with all AIVRS Program Directors.
 RSA staff arranges these calls and information about the call is emailed to all AIVRS Directors.
-Past topics include financial information; budget management; new legislation or regulations; and redesigning the AIVRS Annual Performance Reports.
+Past topics have included financial information, budget management, new legislation or regulations, and redesigning the AIVRS Annual Performance Reports.

 Amendments to the AIVRS Approved Grant Proposal

-As an AIVRS Project Director, there may be situations that arise requiring a change in a component of the five-year funded grant proposal.
-Some examples of required changes include: a new position description; upgrading an objective to a goal; revising the number of consumers to be served or consumer employment outcomes; or adjusting a budget line item.
-The AIVRS funded grant is an agreement between the Tribe or organization and RSA that needs to be implemented as approved.
+As an AIVRS Program Director, there may be situations that arise requiring a change in a component of the five-year funded grant proposal.
+Some examples of possible changes include: a new position description, upgrading an objective to a goal, adding an outreach activity not included in the grant proposal, or adjusting a budget line item.
+The AIVRS funded grant is an agreement between the tribe or organization and RSA that needs to be implemented as originally approved.
 Therefore, if there are changes to be made, the amendment process documents these changes to the original agreement through a formal approval process.

-If there is a need to formally request a change, the AIVRS Project Director works with their assigned RSA Project Officer to utilize the amendment process.
-The amendment process requires the AIVRS Project Director to prepare an amendment letter explaining the reason and justification for request.
-The next step is to work with the tribe’s Authorized Representative, which is usually the Tribal Chairperson, to make the official request with a signed letter that is emailed to the RSA Project Officer.
+If there is a need to formally request a change, the AIVRS Program Director works with their assigned RSA Project Officer to utilize the amendment process.
+The amendment process requires the AIVRS Program Director to prepare an amendment letter explaining the reason and justification for the request.
+The next step is to work with the tribe’s authorized representative, which is usually the Tribal Chairperson, to make the official request with a signed letter that is emailed to the RSA Project Officer.

-An Assurance Statement may also be required depending upon the amendment content; consequently, additional documentation may be necessary, such as a position description or a budget modification.
+An Assurance Statement Letter-of-assurance.pdf (286 downloads) may also be required depending upon the amendment content; consequently, additional documentation may be necessary, such as a position description or a budget modification.
+When making an amendment request, it is important to discern whether any modifications or amendments to the approved grant proposal or grant application will have an adverse effect on the provision of VR services to all eligible tribal members with a disability.

 Rehabilitation Services Administration (RSA) Approval for AIVRS Key Personnel

-Key Personnel are defined as individuals who contribute to the development and execution of an AIVRS project in a substantial and measurable way.
-For AIVRS Projects, Key Personnel refers to the Project Director (required), Project Manager/Coordinator (if applicable), and the Vocational Rehabilitation Counselor.
-Certify with your RSA project officer if you are not clear about Key Personnel designations.
+Key personnel are defined as individuals who contribute to the development and execution of an AIVRS program in a substantial and measurable way.
+For AIVRS programs, key personnel refers to the Program Director (required), Program Manager/Coordinator (if applicable), and the Vocational Rehabilitation Counselor.
+Confirm with your RSA project officer if you are not clear about key personnel designations.

-Due to the critical role of Key Personnel in implementing an AIVRS grant, prior RSA approval of the program staff selected by the Tribe for the positions is required before they are hired.
-To seek approval for Key Personnel their position description, resume, and other documentation of their qualifications for the position need to be emailed to your assigned RSA Project Officer.
-When emailing this information enter, “Request for RSA Prior Approval of Key Personnel” in the subject line.
+Due to the critical role of key personnel in implementing an AIVRS grant, prior RSA approval of the program staff selected by the tribe for the position is required before key personnel is hired.
+To seek approval for key personnel, the position description, resume, an official letter of appointment from the Tribe, and other documentation of qualifications for the position should be emailed to your assigned RSA Project Officer.
+When emailing this information, enter “Request for RSA Prior Approval of Key Personnel” in the subject line.
 The RSA Project Officer will then know this is an urgent request.

 Required Reporting to Rehabilitation Services Administration (RSA)